ParkerRam/Powerlifting-Analysis/README.md

 # Powerlifing Analysis
-Cleaning, visualizing and modeling data acquired from OpenPowerlifting in a Jupyter Notebook. <br>
+Cleaning, visualizing and modeling data acquired from OpenPowerlifting in a Jupyter Notebook written in python. <br>
 https://www.openpowerlifting.org/